purijatin/njexl_wiki/05-Methods.md

 Sometimes kind of smart people acts in stupid ways.
 This feature is a classic example - shooting one in the feet.
-Suppose one wants to call a method - with stipulated parameters, but can not pass call it, directly, how one passes the parameter then?
+Suppose one wants to call a method - with stipulated parameters, but can not pass it, directly.
+How one passes the parameters then?

     import 'java.lang.System.out' as out
     def gte(a,b){
        a <= b
     }